corvusdeinanis/cuddlyspaceship/content/Research Problem and Sources.md

 ---
-dg-publish: true
 title: "Research Problem and Sources"
 date: 2023-04-18
 tags: ['research','researchmethodology']
 ---
-# What is a research problem?
+# What is a Research Problem?

 A research problem is a question that the research hopes to answer **specific issue or gap in existing knowledge**